lbryio/lbry.com/content/news/170-forking-for-asic-resistance.md

 ## Effects on Hashrate

 First, let’s look at Monero’s hash rate before and after the hard fork.
 In the below graph, you can see the hashrate for Monero in green.
-The black line is the hashrate for the the various alt-coin splinter projects that took over Monero’s old chain after the hard fork (from henceforth called Monero Original)*.
+The black line is the hashrate for the various alt-coin splinter projects that took over Monero’s old chain after the hard fork (from henceforth called Monero Original)*.

 *Note that according to GPU miners that I’ve talked to, the pre-fork and post-fork Monero POW algorithm is equivalent in computational difficulty thus the hash rate before and after the fork should be comparable.